 Within 6 months we were planning our second location in the Kensington neighbourhood.
 It was an old dog treat bakery.
 Thre was giant tubs of bar-b-que sauce in the back room which was confusing to us at the time, turns out it was for the treats.
 The store came together nicely and was a hit right from the get go.

-After Kensington we've expand Gummi even further into 2 more locations, 10345 Whyte Ave in Edmonton and 1217B 9th Ave in historic Inglewood in Calgary.
+After Kensington we've expand Gummi even further into 2 more locations, 10426 Whyte Ave in Edmonton (down a magical, Potterish, side alley.
+Just lookout for Charlie Bucket) and 1321 9th Ave SE in historic Inglewood in Calgary.
 We've changed the game by offering candy delivered right to your door via Skip the Dishes and our own on-line store which you, if you are reading this, are currently on.

 We have a lot of awesome plans for the future and are very excited for the opportunities, and challenges that lie ahead.
 Now go ahead, explore the rest of the site, I'm sure you'll find some goodies that you can't resist.